ashtonmv/Getting-Started/objectives/Part_6.md

 queue_template: config_files/
 ```

-Now you're ready to use MPInterfaces to submit jobs.
+Save and quit that file, and now you're ready to use MPInterfaces to submit jobs.

 ## Launching a basic relaxation
 Let's test out MPInterfaces for relaxing silicon.
 Go to your scratch (`cd /ufrc/hennig/your_username`) and make a new directory called `Si_mpinterfaces`.
 Copy the POSCAR file from `Si_test` to `Si_mpinterfaces`, and then go into Si_MPInterfaces.
 The easiest way to use MPInterfaces for launching jobs is to use ipython.
 So start an ipython session: